unitaryfund/qrack/README.md

 $ mkdir _build && cd _build && cmake .. && make all install
 ```

 Instantiate a Qrack::QUnit, specifying the desired number of qubits.
 (Optionally, also specify the initial bit permutation state in the constructor.)
-QUnits can be "cohered" and "decohered" with each other, to simulate coherence and loss of coherence of separable subsystems between distinct quantum bit registers.
+QUnits can be (Schmidt) "composed" and "decomposed" with and from each other, to join and separate the representations of qubit "registers" that are not entangled at the point (de)composition.
 Both single quantum gate commands and register-like multi-bit commands are available.

 For more information, compile the doxygen.config in the root folder, and then check the "doc" folder.